rinze/canada_rrsp/README.md

 * `tax_savings`: how many dollars you're getting back if you contribute that much.
-* `rrsp_efficiency`: how efficient your contributions are, in terms of how many dollars you're getting back vs. how much you're contributing.
+* `rrsp_efficiency`: how efficient your contributions are, in terms of how many dollars you're getting back vs. how much you're contributing, in percentage.